On the derived functors of destabilization at odd primes: The functors and

-The morphism $\Sigma d_M :\Sigma \rfunc_1 M \rightarrow M $ is the tail of the chain complex introduced in Section \ref{sect:chcx}, for which the short exact sequence (\ref{eqn:rho1_ses}) of Proposition \ref{prop:rho1_ses} becomes a short exact sequence of chain complexes.
-A fundamental point is to understand the connecting morphism induced in homology.
+The morphism $\Sigma d_M :\Sigma \rfunc_1 M \rightarrow M $ is the tail of the chain complex introduced in Section \ref{sect:chain_complex} and the short exact sequence (\ref{eqn:rho1_ses}) of Proposition \ref{prop:rho1_ses} fits into a short exact sequence of chain complexes.
+An understanding of the connecting morphism induced in homology is required, which is given by the following